kumaran-is/ngx-file-upload/README.md

-# Covid Tracker
+# File Upload

-Covid Tracker is a web application built using [Angular v10.2.0](https://github.com/angular) to track `COVID-19` cases around the world.
+File Upload is a web application built using [Angular v10.2.0](https://github.com/angular) to Upload files to AWS S3 bucket using S3 pre-signed URLs, AWS Lambda and AWS API Gateway

-This application consumes API <https://corona.lmao.ninja/v2/countries> from [covid-19 global stats](https://corona.lmao.ninja/) and hosted on AWS S3 uses CloudFront, Certificate Manager and Route 53.
+This application is hosted on AWS S3 uses CloudFront, Certificate Manager and Route 53.

 There are 2 ways you can launch the application :

-1. Application is hosted on `Github Pages`, you can launch the application on your browser directly, by [clicking here](https://kumaran-is.github.io/covid-tracker).
+1. Application is hosted on `Github Pages`, you can launch the application on your browser directly, by [clicking here](https://kumaran-is.github.io/ngx-file-upload).

-2. Launch the application on [StackBlitz](https://stackblitz.com/), by [clicking here](https://stackblitz.com/github/kumaran-is/covid-tracker).
+2. Launch the application on [StackBlitz](https://stackblitz.com/), by [clicking here](https://stackblitz.com/github/kumaran-is/ngx-file-upload).
 [StackBlitz](https://stackblitz.com/) is a online code editor built on top of vscode editor, where you can edit and see your changes on the fly.

 **Table of contents:**